What is Neti Neti?

 The classical procedure

-The locus classicus is the Bṛhadāraṇyaka Upaniṣad's description of the absolute as neti neti — not thus, not thus — followed each time by the recognition that nothing positive can be said of what is being pointed at without falsifying it.
-The Advaita Vedānta systematisation by Ādi Śaṅkara made the method central to the path of *jñāna*: the technical pair viveka (discrimination) and vairāgya (dispassion) names the capacity and the willingness the method requires.
-The structurally identical move appears in Christian apophatic theology as the via negativa — Pseudo-Dionysius and Meister Eckhart running the same procedure in Greek and Middle High German — and as the Buddhist analysis of *anattā* and emptiness, which arrives at no further candidate to identify with where Vedānta arrives at the unconditioned witness.
-The vocabularies are not interchangeable; the structure of the unsaying is.
+The locus classicus is the Bṛhadāraṇyaka Upaniṣad, which describes the absolute as neti neti: 'not thus, not thus.'
+Each negation recognises that nothing positive can be said of what is being pointed at without falsifying it. Ādi Śaṅkara's Advaita Vedānta made the method central to the path of *jñāna*.
+The pair viveka (discrimination) and vairāgya (dispassion) names the capacity and willingness the method requires.
+The same structure appears in Christian apophatic theology as the via negativa.
+Pseudo-Dionysius and Meister Eckhart ran the same procedure in Greek and Middle High German.
+The Buddhist analysis of *anattā* and emptiness takes a parallel route, though the vocabulary and the final destination differ.

 Where to encounter it

 Neti neti is not nihilism.
-The point is not that nothing exists; the point is that none of the things that exist as objects of awareness is the awareness itself.
-It is also not a thinking exercise — running the words not this, not this through the mind without actually testing them against direct experience reduces to a verbal manoeuvre that confirms what the practitioner already takes themselves to be.
-The classical instruction is that the method works only when the negations are tested in real time against the felt sense of being someone.
-Finally, it is not the only method in the non-dual traditions — the Mahāyāna analysis of emptiness reaches a different conclusion (no further candidate, rather than the unconditioned witness) by a similar procedure, and the bhakti traditions arrive at functionally similar territory by the opposite move of saturating attention with a chosen form rather than refusing every available one.
-The recognition the procedures point at is closer than the procedures themselves; what the methods share is the willingness to take seriously that the answer cannot be one of the things one already mistakes for it.
+The point is not that nothing exists; it is that none of the things that exist as objects of awareness is the awareness itself.
+It is also not a thinking exercise.
+Running the words 'not this, not this' through the mind without testing them against experience is a verbal manoeuvre, not the method.
+The classical instruction is that the negations work only when tested in real time against the felt sense of being someone.
+Neti neti also differs from the Buddhist analysis of emptiness: both proceed by elimination, but where Vedānta arrives at an unconditioned witness, Mahāyāna arrives at no further candidate at all.
+The bhakti traditions reach comparable territory by the opposite method, saturating attention with a chosen form rather than refusing every available one.